yysun/apprun/docs/README.md

 Each component defines its route in an update function.
 Once the URL is changed to the route the component defined, the update function is triggered and executed.
 It can avoid a lot of code for registering and matching routes like in the other frameworks and libraries.

-The AppRun [demo application](https://yysun.github.io/apprun-examples/) was built to have 8 components that are routed into one element, which makes it a single page application (SPA).
+This demo page a single page application (SPA) that has several components.

 ## CLI